slu-soc5650/week-05/README.md

-# Week 04
+# `week-05`

 This repository contains files for:

-- commands-05
-  - codebook.pdf - Stata documentation for the `codebook` command
-  - order.pdf - Stata documentation for the `order` command
-  - recode.pdf - Stata documentation for the `recode` command
-  - rename.pdf - Stata documentation for the `rename` command
-  - week-05-stata-commands.pdf - Course documentation for all commands covered in Week 5
-  - week-05-stata-quickref.pdf - List all commands covered in Week 5
+- `ArcGIS/` - ArcGIS quick reference
-- lab-05
+- `Lab/` - lab-05 directions and replication
-  - lab05-handout.pdf - lab questions
+- `PS-03` - PS-03 directions
-- lecture-05
-  - lecture05-code.do - Stata code for replicating lecture examples
+- `Slides` - lecture slides
-- LICENSE.md
+- `LICENSE.md`
-- README.md
+- `README.md`

-### About SOC 4650/5650
+## About SOC 4650/5650: Introduction to Geographic Information Science

 This class introduces both the theoretical and technical skills that constitute the nascent field of Geographic Information Science (GISc).
-The course focuses on social, economic, and health data - all key topics for social science researchers.
-We also focus on skills needed to work with “big” data - data that are too numerous or complex to be cleaned manually.
-While the examples may be specific to the social sciences, the theories and skills that are covered are broadly applicable across the social and natural sciences as well as the humanities.
+Techniques introduced include data cleaning and management, map production and cartography, and the manipulation of both tabular and spatial data.
+The impacts of GISc on public policy, and the effects of public policy on GISc, are also discussed.
+The course incorporates a wide variety of social, economic, health, urban, meteorological, and environmental data.
+These data are mapped at a variety of extents, from the City of St. Louis to the St. Louis Metropolitan region, Missouri, all United States counties, and all U.S. states.

-### About Christopher Prener, PhD
+## About Christopher Prener, PhD

 Christopher Prener (Ph.D., Northeastern University, 2015) is an urban and medical sociologist with an interest in mixed methods research designs that incorporate spatial data.
 His dissertation examined the effect of neighborhood context and conditions on emergency medical services work, particularly with patients who have mental illnesses or substance use disorders.
 He is also part of a research team examining the effect of literacy on mental health service use and recovery.
 He is currently a faculty member in the Department of Sociology and Anthropology at Saint Louis University.
 More details are available at [his website](http://www.chrisprener.net) and he can be contacted at [prenercg@slu.edu](mailto:prenercg@slu.edu).

-### About Saint Louis University
+## About Saint Louis University

 Saint Louis University is a Catholic, Jesuit institution that values academic excellence, life-changing research, compassionate health care, and a strong commitment to faith and service.
 Founded in 1818, the University fosters the intellectual and character development of more than 13,000 students on two campuses in St. Louis and Madrid, Spain.
 Building on a legacy of nearly 200 years, Saint Louis University continues to move forward with an unwavering commitment to a higher purpose, a greater good.